ddambreville/multi_logger/read_me.txt

 -------------------------------------------------------------------------------
 /!
 Do not forget "--plot", it allows the real time plot.

+Example : python multi_logger -i <robot_ip> -p 0.05 --plot

 *******************************************************************************

-If you detected any bug or if you need a special feature, please contact the author.
+If you detected any bug or if you need a special feature, please write a Redmine in project "Test And Qualification" / TOOLS / MULTI_LOGGER.

 Prices :
 - Bug fix     : 1 beer  + 1 chocolate bar